HIP-1195: Hiero hooks and an application to allowances

 }

-EVM hooks will be implemented by internal dispatch from each installing entity type’s service to the ContractService
+EVM hooks will be implemented by internal dispatch from each owning entity type’s service to the ContractService

 .